Third Man on the Mountain: Reception

 Bosley Crowther of The New York Times wrote that "it is open to question whether the techniques of climbing pictured here, and some of the desperate deeds of mountaineering, were used almost a hundred years ago.
 Be that as it may, and however one feels about accuracy, the business of mountain climbing is excitingly visioned all the way ...
 What's more, the scenery is lovely."
-Variety said, "It has the sort of high altitude thrills to send the viewer cowering deep in his seat and the sort of moving drama to put him on the edge of it."
-Philip K. Scheuer of the Los Angeles Times wrote, "The scenery alone ... is worth the price.
+Variety said: "It has the sort of high altitude thrills to send the viewer cowering deep in his seat and the sort of moving drama to put him on the edge of it."
+Philip K. Scheuer of the Los Angeles Times wrote: "The scenery alone ... is worth the price.
 A Walt Disney company spent grueling months in the Swiss Alps grinding out painful shot after shot, but they came back with a Technicolor treat that is high on suspense, excitement and simple, uncomplicated fun."
 Richard L. Coe of The Washington Post declared it "a fine example of a Disney Fiction Film, well photographed and welcomely wholesome."
-Harrison's Reports said, "As is the case with most Disney productions, meticulous attention has been paid to production values, and the film is overloaded with cloying sentiment.
+Harrison's Reports said: "As is the case with most Disney productions, meticulous attention has been paid to production values, and the film is overloaded with cloying sentiment.
 However, it is difficult to present a logical argument against a successful formula, and there seems to be no reason to deviate businesswise from the recent Disney pattern."
 The Monthly Film Bulletin called the mountain scenes "almost continuously impressive and terrifying.
 But Ken Annakin seems happier selecting camera angles and arranging foolhardy action sequences than directing dialogue.
 Everyone but Michael Rennie and James MacArthur overacts vigorously, possibly in an effort to prevent the valley scenes seeming too elementary for schoolboy audiences.
 But in fact the whole buoyant and absurdly exciting production seems set fair to become a children's screen classic."

+Annakin wrote the film became Walt Disney's "favourite real-life movie and still has not been equalled for its climbing shots combined with a good story and romance.
+But there are purists who might say Walt fell between two stools.
+Climbing buffs have no time for the sentimental scenes between Jim and Janet, and Walt's Swiss choirs and alpenhorns, which undoubtedly soften the impact of the movie.
+But you could never change Walt from his determination to make complete, all-around family entertainment."

-The film inspired the Matterhorn Bobsleds attraction at Disneyland Park when Disney sent a souvenir on a postcard to his lead imagineer at the time writing only two words: “build this”.
+The film inspired the Matterhorn Bobsleds attraction at Disneyland Park.
+Disney sent a souvenir on a postcard to his lead imagineer at the time Vic Greene, writing only two words: "build this".
+The Matterhorn, as depicted in the film, also appears in the background on the left beyond the Cinderella Castle in the animated Walt Disney Pictures logo in use since 2022 for the studio's 100th anniversary.